talkable/talkable-docs/source/campaigns/editor/filters.rst

 Returns ``https://www.rybbon.net/redeem.php?claimcode=ee645de47765bdbede751c8c6f08a619``

 Accepts custom amount of reward for Rybbon campaigns with variable denomination.
-The minimum amount conforms to each specific Rybbon gift card restrictions and the maximum amount is 50.
+The minimum amount conforms to each specific Rybbon gift card restrictions.
+The maximum amount is 50.

 .. code-block:: liquid